Telefonica/mistica-android/.github/instructions/review-breaking-changes.instructions.md

 ---

 # Copilot review
 Please perform your normal Pull Request review.
-Additionally, check for potential breaking changes.
+Additionally, check for potential breaking changes within the `library` module only.
+Focus on:

-Focus specifically on detecting:
 - Removal or renaming of public classes, interfaces, enums, methods, properties, or constants.
 - Removal or modification of enum values.
 - Changes to method signatures (parameters, types, nullability, default parameter values, return types).